Discovering Mexican Vanilla: What Makes It Unique (and Why Bakers Adore It)

 - 3 min read

 Most “real vanilla” comes from the vanilla orchid Vanilla planifolia.
-Mexico is widely recognized as vanilla’s historical homeland, with deep cultivation roots tied to the Totonac people in the region now associated with vanilla production in Veracruz (including the Papantla area).
+Mexico is widely recognized as vanilla’s historical homeland.
+The Totonac people in the region now known for vanilla production in Veracruz (including the Papantla area) have deep cultivation roots.

-That history matters because vanilla is not a commodity crop you can rush.
-Great vanilla is the result of careful farming and patient processing, often passed down through generations.
+This history matters because vanilla is not a commodity crop you can rush.
+Great vanilla results from careful farming and patient processing, often passed down through generations.

 Mexican vanilla is known for a flavor profile that can lean: